-All academic buildings are secured during the evenings and weekends.
-Access to the buildings is only allowed for faculty/staff members and students who are accompanied by faculty/staff members.
+All academic buildings are secured during the evenings and weekends, and unlocked and accessible to the campus community during regular business hours, Monday - Friday.
+After-hour access to the buildings is only allowed for faculty/staff members and students who have special permission from faculty/staff members.
 The residence halls are always locked.
-Residents are furnished a room key and/or access card and are always encouraged to keep their door locked for security reasons.
+Residents are furnished with a room key or provided access on their ID card and are always encouraged to keep their door locked for security reasons.
 If a student loses a room key, he/she is responsible for the cost of re-coring the lock.
-During short vacation periods, the outside doors remain locked throughout the vacation period and access is by key only.
+During short vacation periods, the outside doors remain locked throughout the vacation period and access is by key only for residents approved to stay during the vacation period.
 Students are not allowed in without special permission.

-Security officers perform random "walk-throughs" in residence halls from 11:30 p.m. until 7:30 a.m.
+Security officers perform random "walk-arounds" near residence halls from 11:30 p.m. until 7:30 a.m.
 The officers also perform vehicle patrols of parking lots and surrounding areas.

-Students and employees are asked to be alert and to not circumvent practices and procedures that are meant to preserve their safety and that of others:
+Students and employees are asked to be alert and to not circumvent practices and procedures that are meant to preserve their safety and that of others.